apache/sis-site/source/code-patterns.md

 Recommended code pattern when using the `sis-referencing` module.

-## Never explicitely swap ordinates for axis order    {#axisOrder}
+## Never explicitely swap coordinates for axis order    {#axisOrder}

-The [axis order issue](faq.html#axisOrder) causes lot of confusion, and developers are sometime tempted to swap their ordinate values in order to comply with some expected axis ordering.
+The [axis order issue](faq.html#axisOrder) causes lot of confusion, and developers are sometime tempted to swap their coordinate values in order to comply with some expected axis ordering.
-It should never be necessary, since the Apache SIS referencing engine manages axis order transparently — provided that the Coordinate Reference System (CRS) definition is accurate.
+It should never be necessary, since the Apache {{% SIS %}} referencing engine manages axis order transparently — provided that the Coordinate Reference System (CRS) definition is accurate.
-If a code needs to swap ordinates, this is probably an indication that the {{% CRS %}} has not been properly defined.
+If a code needs to swap coordinates, this is probably an indication that the {{% CRS %}} has not been properly defined.
-Instead than patching the coordinate values, try to make sure that the _Source CRS_ (associated to the original data) and the _Target CRS_ (the coordinate space where to perform the work) are properly defined, and let the referencing engine performs the conversion from the source to the target {{% CRS %}}.
+Instead of patching the coordinate values, try to make sure that the _Source CRS_ (associated to the original data) and the _Target CRS_ (the coordinate space where to perform the work) are properly defined, and let the referencing engine performs the conversion from the source to the target {{% CRS %}}.